Germany is holding a national election. Here’s what’s at stake

 By Sebastian Shukla, Nadine Schmidt and Claudia Otto, CNN

-Berlin (CNN) — Germans are going to the polls on Sunday in national elections.
-Opinion polls suggest the outcome will likely be a new chancellor and a new governing coalition.
+Berlin (CNN) — Voting opened Sunday in a German general election that opinion polls suggest will bring a new chancellor and a new governing coalition.

-Usually a little dry and often predictable, this election campaign by comparison has been eventful.
+The country’s elections are often a little dry and predictable, but this campaign has been eventful by comparison.

 Last November, Chancellor Olaf Scholz of the Social Democratic Party (SPD) unceremoniously fired his finance minister.
 Scholz then lost a vote of confidence, triggering early parliamentary elections.